Orienfish/RPi_Useful_Script/README.md

 ## Wi-Fi on RPi

 Wi-Fi is the most commonly used part on RPi, thus I won't explain much.
-This part acts as a cheat sheet, a place to look at when encountering Wi-Fi setting problems in the future.
+This part acts as a cheat sheet, a place to look for when encountering Wi-Fi setting problems in the future.

 In the `wifi` folder, there are 6 available code files: